Notre-Solutions/Inship-Website/src/content/products/CAPS.md

   features:
     - title: Removal of Paper
       description: >-
-        Invoices are simply email into the system.
+        Invoices are simply emailed into the system.
 Direct form the supplier or the user can also DnD invoices.
     - title: User Defined Data Capure
       description: Data capture is automatic but can be simply modified by users.
     - title: Issue Checking
       description: >-
-        CAPs comes with standard issue checks but these can be modified at both a globally and by groups.
+        CAPs comes with standard issue checks but these can be modified at both a globally or/and group level.
+    - title: Routing of Documents
+      description: >-
+        CAPs includes a workflow process mirroring both simple and complex process which meets most businesses needs
+    - title: Auto Routing
+      description: >-
+        Workflow can be defined by supplier codes, general ledger codes, delivery address, project code etc etc.
+    - title: 'Purchase Order/Goods Received Note Matching '
+      description: >-
+        CAPs can match invoices to PO's based or GRN's at a total or a line by line level.
+Delivery, discounts and various surcharges can also be handled.
+    - title: General Ledger Coding
+      description: >-
+        CAP's can auto code invoices based on the supplier, delivery address, project or other codes and invoices line item, These features can be combined for complex auto coding.
   timeline:
     - title: Easy to use
       description: >-